-The secondary system need scenario represents when the capacity shortage risk will increase if the intermittent generation while producing at a significant output level is not deliverable.
-If the addition of a resource will cause a deliverability deficiency determined based on a deliverability test under the secondary system need scenario, and is not identified in the highest system need scenario, then the constraint can be classified as an Area Deliverability Constraint following the classification guidelines in the BPM for the Generator Interconnection and Deliverability Allocation Procedures.
+The secondary system need scenario (SSN) represents when the capacity shortage risk will increase if the intermittent generation while producing at a significant output level is not deliverable.
+The SSN is not studied in the

 A transmission upgrade identified as needed in the Transmission Planning Process under the highest system need scenario analysis can be considered for a recommendation of approval as a policy driven upgrade, based on that analysis alone.